 In contrast to ordinary variables, you can not define such variables as static compilation unit local variables with internal linkage because this is forbidden by CUDA.

 Attention

 It is not allowed to initialize the variable together with the declaration.
-To initialize the variable alpaka::createStaticDevMemView and alpaka::memcpy must be used.
+To initialize the variable alpaka::memcpy must be used.

-''' ALPAKA_STATIC_ACC_MEM_GLOBAL int foo;
+''' ALPAKA_STATIC_ACC_MEM_GLOBAL alpaka::DevGlobal<TAcc, int> foo;